JacobDev1/xl-converter/README.md

 Scale down images to resolution, percent, shortest (and longest) side, or even file size.

-## Bug Reports

-You can submit a bug report in 2 ways
-- \[public\] Submit a new [GitHub Issue](https://github.com/JacobDev1/xl-converter/issues)
-- \[private\] Email me at contact@codepoems.eu

-### Sharing Files

-You can share logs and images with me when making a bug report.

-Upload files to a service like [Disroot Lufi](https://upload.disroot.org/) and send me a download link to contact@codepoems.eu

-## Contributions

-Pull requests are ignored to avoid licensing issues when reusing the code.

-Feel free to make bug reports as contributions.

 ## Building from Source

 > [!NOTE]